Managing the IHT – BR changes – you need to know the value of your business

 Gifting assets

 A direct gift to the next generation is still a tax-efficient solution where there is a significant chance of the donor being alive seven years after the date of the gift.
-After seven years, the gift falls out of their IHT estate.
-You should check whether the conditions for claiming Gift Hold-Over Relief in relation to Capital Gains Tax (CGT) are met.
+After seven years, the gift falls out of the donor’s IHT estate.

-It is important to note that the conditions for ‘qualifying assets’ under BR from IHT are different to those required to be met under Gift Hold-Over Relief for CGT purposes.
+However, before gifting a business asset, you should check whether the conditions for claiming gift hold-over relief for CGT are met.
+The conditions to be met for ‘qualifying assets’ under BR from IHT are different to those required to be met under gift hold-over relief for CGT purposes.

-If the donor does die in this period, the value of the assets gifted at the time the gift was made could become taxable.
-Gifts given in the three years before death are taxed at 40%, while gifts given three to seven years before death are taxed on a sliding scale known as ‘taper relief’.
+If the donor does die in the seven year period, the value of the assets gifted at the time the gift was made could become taxable.
+Gifts given in the three years before death are taxed at 40%.
+Gifts given three to seven years before death are taxed on a sliding scale due to ‘taper relief’.

-Shares can also be settled into a trust for next generation as an alternative to a gift.
-It should be noted that settlements after 30 October 2024 but before 6 April 2026 shares can still go into trust initially without triggering IHT charge.
-However, should the settlor die post 5 April 2026 and before 7 years after settlement the value over the new BR limits, tax will be payable on death.
+Shares can also be settled into a trust for the next generation as an alternative to a direct gift.
+It should be noted that settlements of shares made after 30 October 2024 (when the changes were announced) but before 6 April 2026 still went into trust initially without triggering an IHT charge.
+However, should the settlor die post 5 April 2026 and before seven years after making the settlement, IHT on the value over the new BR limits will be payable on death.

-Trustees must pay a charge on every 10-year anniversary of the date when the trust was set up if the trust holds ‘relevant property’ such as money, shares, houses or land, with a value above the Inheritance Tax threshold.
+Trustees must pay a charge on every 10 year anniversary of the date when the trust was set up if the trust holds ‘relevant property’ such as money, shares, houses or land, with a value above the IHT threshold.
 So, planning how these charges will be financed is an important consideration.

 Selling your business

-If you are considering a sale of your business, there are many commercial and tax aspects to consider.
-The sale could make the estate less concentrated in one investment and improve liquidity.
-The proceeds from the sale can be invested in a diversified portfolio and will allow more options to be considered in terms of IHT planning.
-The current CGT rate is lower than the current IHT rate.
+If you are considering a sale of your business rather than passing it on, there are many commercial and tax aspects to consider.
+The sale could make your estate less concentrated in one investment and improve liquidity.
+The proceeds from the sale can be invested in a diversified portfolio and will allow more options to be considered in terms of IHT planning afterwards.
+There are a number of different options for selling your business that you could consider.

-You may also consider an AIM IPO as a strategic exit option for your business.
-Most investments in companies traded on the Alternative Investment Market (“AIM”) qualify for BR, and under current UK tax rules any shares in these companies can be passed on free of IHT once you have held them for two years, albeit with effect from 6 April 2026 the IHT relief will be restricted to 50%.
+Alternatively, you may want to consider an AIM IPO as a strategic exit option for your business, subject to qualifying conditions and investment risk considerations.
+Most investments in companies traded on the Alternative Investment Market (“AIM”) qualify for BR.
+Under current UK tax rules any shares in these companies can be passed on free of IHT once you have held them for two years, albeit now the IHT relief is restricted to 50%.

-If you are considering a business exit solution and want to discuss how to go about selling your business.
-Contact our Transaction Services and M&A teams.
+If you are considering a business exit, speak to our Transaction Services and M&A teams.

 Moving abroad

-Business owners that are planning to retire or move abroad may have a wider range of options but there are complex new rules to consider from 6 April 2025 – particularly if owners are not domiciled in the UK.
+Business owners that are planning to retire or move abroad may have a wider range of options but there are complex rules to consider since 6 April 2025 – particularly if owners are not domiciled in the UK.

 Funding tax liabilities